Key dates for the Régie

 1 January 2007

-The Régie is now autonomous in managing child assistance eligibility.
+The Régie now manages child assistance eligibility autonomously.
 Parents no longer need to contact the Canada Revenue Agency and can instead deal directly with the Régie.

 The National Assembly unanimously passes the Act to amend the Supplemental Pension Plans Act, the Act respecting the Québec Pension Plan and other legislative provisions (commonly known as Bill 68).
 In doing so, the Québec government takes innovative steps to encourage workers age 55 or older to continue working, if they wish to.

 The National Assembly passes Bill 1, which amends the Supplemental Pension Plans Act.
-This bill provides for measures to alleviate the effects of the financial crisis on pension plans.
-The Gouvernement du Québec thus has the legal leeway it needs to apply special standards to defined benefit pension plans with solvency deficiencies.
+The bill provides for measures to alleviate the effects of the financial crisis on pension plans.
+As a result, the Gouvernement du Québec thus has the legal leeway it needs to apply special standards to defined benefit pension plans with solvency deficiencies.

 The Gouvernement du Québec launches public consultations during the parliamentary committee's hearings, allowing the general public to comment on the proposed solutions for adapting the Québec Pension Plan to Québec's new realities.

-The Régie des rentes du Québec launched My Account, which allows beneficiaries to consult or update their file and access all the Régie's online services in one place.
+The Régie des rentes du Québec launches My Account, which allows beneficiaries to consult or update their file and access all the Régie's online services in one place.

 The Québec National Assembly passes Bill 129, the Act to amend various provisions respecting supplemental pension plans, particularly concerning payment options in the event of an employer's insolvency, which serves to secure the pensions of retirees whose employer is insolvent.